akhtersayeda/Steve/_info/about.md

 well anywayyyyyy

-I'm just browsing and trying to figure this out so bear with me w/o judging
+I'm just browsing and trying to figure this out so bear with me w/o any judgement
                <3